 Falls are a significant cause of emergency admissions to hospital for older people, and a major factor in people moving into nursing homes or residential care.
 Many falls are preventable by removing hazards, addressing deterioration in muscle strength, balance and vision, and being vigilant for issues caused by medication.

-Most falls occur in people's homes, care homes or outside.
-However, some falls happen in people who are already in hospital where inpatient falls represent one of the most commonly reported patient safety incidents.
+Most falls occur in people’s homes, care homes or outside.
+However, some falls happen to people who are already in hospital, where inpatient falls represent one of the most commonly reported patient safety incidents.
 These patients are already unwell and have a greater risk of falling.
-Undertaking key actions to prevent inpatient falls is a national Commissioning for Quality and Innovation (CQUIN) indicator for 2019-20.
-Measures to ensure that call bells, walking aids, and slippers are within easy reach and that patients are helped when they need the toilet are important.
+Measures to ensure that call bells, walking aids and slippers are within easy reach, and that patients are helped when they need the toilet, are important.

 Hip fracture is one of the most common serious injuries in older people, and often requires emergency anaesthesia and surgery.
 Patients may remain in hospital for a number of weeks, leading to one and a half million hospital bed days being used each year.
 NICE guidelines recommend that surgery should take place on the day of admission to hospital or the following day.
 This is because it is uncomfortable, undignified and distressing to be confined to a bed with a hip fracture, and patients are unable to get out of bed until they have had the operation.
 Having surgery within 36 hours may not be possible for some patients, for example if they have medical conditions which need to be treated first to make them well enough for surgery.

 Patients who are physically and psychologically frail should receive the help and support they need to prevent falls and injuries such as hip fractures.
 The percentage of hip fractures that happen in hospital (rather than in homes, care homes and outside) is a measure of safety and the quality of care that older people are receiving in hospital.